Effective Date: 7-2-21

 Witnesses and Records

-When the court receives a referral, at times the juvenile and/or parent will deny the report.
+When the Juvenile Officer or other party files a petition or motion with the court, at times the juvenile and/or parent will deny the allegations.
 When this occurs, a contested hearing is set and witnesses are subpoenaed.
 Witnesses may include school personnel, medical personnel, the police, Children’s Division (CD) staff, etc. In order to introduce evidence contained in the records of these witnesses, it must be done under the Uniform Business Records Act.
 This is an exception to the Hearsay Rule.
 In order to comply with the Act it is necessary that:

 - The custodian testifies to the identity and mode of preparation of the record;